-Students taking the Major/Minor option will be considered for an award when they have satisfied the requirements for both the Major and Minor studies (i.e. having a GPA of 1.70 or above for the Major programme, Minor programme and overall) and have also submitted an application for graduation.
-If the 18 credits taken for the approved Minor study can meet the requirements for that Minor, the Major students may apply to graduate with a specific Minor, in addition to their Major.
+Students taking the Major/Minor option will be considered for an award when they have satisfied the requirements for both the Major and Minor studies (i.e. having a GPA of 1.70 or above) and have also submitted an application for graduation.
+If the 18 credits taken for the approved Minor study can meet the requirements for that specific Minor, the Major students may apply to graduate with a specific Minor, in addition to their Major.
 Otherwise, students will graduate with a Major only.